6 questions to ask before moving to a new suburb

 Is there a good community spirit?

 A great place to start is searching for and joining any community-run Facebook Groups in your areas of interest.
-Try search terms like ‘Community’, ‘Hub’, ‘Noticeboard’, ‘Crime Watch’ with the suburb or council area you’re researching.
+Try search terms like ‘Community’, ‘Hub’, ‘Noticeboard’, and ‘Crime Watch’ with the suburb or council area you’re researching.
 There are thousands of these kinds of community groups out there.
-Scroll through the posts and topics of discussion, and you’ll get a feel for what is most important to locals and gauge community spirit.
-These pages also allow you to see if there are interesting local events, sports clubs or markets, and provide hints on any current issues, red flags or negatives to living there.
+Some may be protected and more exclusive, but where available, scroll through the posts and topics of discussion, and you’ll get a feel for what is most important to locals and gauge community spirit.
+These pages also allow you to see if there are interesting local events, sports clubs or markets and provide hints on any current issues, red flags or negatives to living there.

 Spend a day in your suburb of interest to get a read on the general vibe and the community.
-Take a wander down the main street, get lunch at the local café and people watch, grab some groceries at the supermarket and try striking up a conversation with a local to see what they like or don’t like about the area.
+Take a wander down the main street, get lunch at the local café and people-watch, grab some groceries at the supermarket, or if you’re in a particular area, try the local market and try striking up a conversation with a local to see what they like or don’t like about the area.
 Carrying out these kinds of everyday activities will help indicate if the new suburb feels like a good fit for you.

 Will I be happy there?